rossblanchard/JSON-Resume/README.md

 Spin up a temporary web server and browse to the URL:

-1. In Terminal, navigate to the directory you put the files in (ex. "resume")
+1. In Terminal, navigate to the directory you put the files in (ex.
+"Documents/json-resume")
 ```bash
    cd documents/json-resume
 ```